rj624233-ai/interactive-exhibit-system/README.md

-# 🧩 Interactive Museum Exhibit System
+# 🧩 Interactive Exhibit System

 A sensor-based interactive exhibit system built using **Raspberry Pi** and **Arduino**, designed to create real-time, user-driven experiences for museum installations.